Reverse Osmosis and Water Treatment.

 This water treatment goes further than any other system for cleaning water, and you have the assurance of knowing that practically all contaminants and pollutants are gone from your water supply.
-Whether you are trying to compare the reverse osmosis water treatment with other kinds of water filters and cleaning processes, here are the basic steps that a reverse osmosis system takes.
+Whether you are trying to compare the reverse osmosis water treatment with other kinds of water filters and cleaning processes, here are the basic steps you should consider.

 The Cleaning Process

-A second sediment filter is usually included with a reverse osmosis system, however, and this second filter has smaller pores designed to trap and catch any other contaminants that passed through the first.
+A second sediment filter is usually included with a RO system, however, and this second filter has smaller pores designed to trap and catch any other contaminants that passed through the first.
 In essence, the second filter continues to refine the water supply.

 After two sediment filters are used, organic chemicals as well as chlorine are filtered out by an activated carbon filter.
 As a side note, these two chemicals must be filtered out in order to prevent damage to the membranes of the reverse osmosis water treatment system.

-Following the activated carbon filter, the main reverse osmosis (RO) filter is activated followed by two optional other systems: a second carbon filter and an ultra-violet lamp for disinfection.
+Following the activated carbon filter, the main RO filter is activated followed by two optional other systems: a second carbon filter and an ultra-violet lamp for disinfection.
 As you can see, water obtained from a reverse osmosis filter is thoroughly clean and ready to drink once the cleaning process has finished.